Rust Traits: Defining Character

 // bob.print();

 Ok… On the last line of the bullet list, it is said that the trait bounds checks are done at compile time.
 Now in the code fragment I understand that Nimbus200 is a datatype (I thought it was a magic broom).
-It is empty but before all this data type does not implement Measurable nor Identifiable.
+It is empty but, before all, this data type does not implement Measurable nor Identifiable.
 When the compiler sees the bob.print() call it asks the monomorphization system to generate (expand) the Printable trait so that .print() can be called.
 However, this is not possible because Printable is monomorphizable if and only if T implements the traits Identifiable and Measurable.
 This is not the case with Nimbus2000 data type and the compiler reports errors and suggest options.
 Did I get it right?

 You’re a grand master!